AlbaNagisa/Bad-Apple-bot-JS/README.md

-run npm i \n
+run npm i <br/>
-run script one time and stop it when the bot finish create frames\n run script again and enjoy !
+run script one time and stop it when the bot finish create frames<br/>
+run script again and enjoy !